abjer/isds2020/src/content/page/timeplan.md

 #### Legend
 - nb: Slides and exercise in Jupyter Notebook format
 - nb sol: Slides and exercise in Jupyter Notebook format (Without solutions to the exercises you have to hand in)
-- {ex, lect}: Exercises or slides in Jupyter Notebook format
+- {ex, lect, sol}: Respectively refer to exercises, slidesor solutions in Jupyter Notebook format
 - pdf: Slides in PDF format